Washington Post fires reporter in center of online battle

 The Post said Friday it would not comment on personnel issues.
 But a copy of a termination letter sent Thursday, accusing her of “insubordination, maligning your coworkers online and violating the Post’s standards on workplace collegiality and inclusivity” was published on the Mediaite website and quoted in other news accounts.

-The outspoken political writer, whose second stint at the Post began in 2018, has not commented about the action.
+The outspoken political writer, whose second stint at the Post began in 2018, declined comment Friday.

 The incident began when Sonmez tweeted a screen shot of an offensive joke that a colleague, Dave Weigel, had sent out on Twitter, adding the comment: “Fantastic to work at a news outlet where retweets like this are allowed.”
 The Post suspended Weigel for a month for his retweet, according to published reports.